mgastner/cartogram-cpp/sample_data/README.md

     * the lines of code used to convert the geographic boundaries from the data source to the GeoJSON in the corresponding directory.
       The code may involve subsetting, simplification, topology repair etc.
-    * instructions how to run the code (e.g., stating the programming language, software, version of the software, version of add-on packages and additional files needed).
+    * instructions how to run the code (e.g.\ stating the programming language, software, version of the software, version of add-on packages and additional files needed).
     * a full bibliographic reference to the data in the CSV file(s).